History of Baden-Württemberg: German southwest up to World War II

-The heaviest bombing raids yet occurred between 25–30 July 1944 when Bomber Command struck at Stuttgart in a series of nightly raids that destroyed all of downtown Stuttgart while killing about 1,000 people and leaving another 100,000 people homeless.
+The heaviest bombing raids yet occurred between 25 and 30 July 1944 when Bomber Command struck at Stuttgart in a series of nightly raids that destroyed all of downtown Stuttgart while killing about 1,000 people and leaving another 100,000 people homeless.
 On 27 July 1944, Friedrichshafen was again heavily bombed by the RAF in an attempt to destroy the factory that made jet engines.
 Stuttgart was again struck hard in a series of Anglo-American bombing raids in September–October 1944 aimed at destroying the railroad system, but which also seriously damaged the water and sewage systems.
 The heaviest bombing raids occurred on 19–20 October 1944, which left 338 people dead while wounding 872.
 By this point, the Lord Mayor, Dr. Karl Strölin had asked all non-essential people leave Stuttgart.
 By the fall of 1944 Daimler-Benz had been forced to move its Stuttgart factories underground to keep them functioning.
 In September 1944, Heilbronn was being bombed on such a regular basis that the local Nazi kreislater, Richard Drauz, the mayor and the police chief all asked Murr for permission to move the non-essential people out of Heilbronn, permission that was denied by Murr who insisted that it would depress morale.
 On 4 December 1944, Heilbronn was badly damaged in an air raid that saw about 6,000 people killed while the entire downtown of the city turned into a ruin.
 Ulm was badly damaged in an air raid on 17 December 1944.
 The only city in Württemberg that escaped major damage was the university city of Tübingen, which had no industry to bomb.

 In October 1944, American and French forces entered Baden, to be followed shortly by Württemberg.
 Many of the "French" soldiers fighting in Württemberg were actually Algerians and Moroccans, both of whom were greatly feared by Germans.
 The soldiers from the Maghreb were believed to be especially prone to rape.
 In the village of Mössingen, Moroccan soldiers were said to have raped 220 women after taking the village while the Moroccans were said to raped 200 women in the village of Ditzigen.
 The Americans took Stuttgart on Easter Sunday 1945.
 By 30 April 1945, all of Baden, Württemberg and Hohenzollern were completely occupied by American and French forces.